offsoc/onionplan/docs/proposals/usability/certificates.md

 >   or NIST P‐521 elliptic curve.
 >
 > No other algorithms or key sizes are permitted.

+### Implementing X.509 certs derived from the .onion keypair

 In summary, implementing this proposal would require pushing at least two specification changes: